The University of Manchester - Schuster Annexe

 Schuster extension the latest to benefit from University’s £1 billion ten-year Campus Masterplan

-Manchester University used both Willmott Dixon and the Scape framework for the first time to access our team of university campus specialists for a major extension to its Schuster Building.
+Manchester University used both Willmott Dixon and Scape for the first time to access our team of university campus specialists for a major extension to its Schuster Building.

 The university wanted our team for the following reasons:

 - Extensive track-record for working on university campuses